Preparing to Buy a Home for the First Time

 • Wanting more space and privacy

-• Reviewing your purchase agreement to update your mortgage loan application to reflect the terms of your offer like, purchase price, earnest money amount, down payment, loan amount, closing date, seller concessions, and any other terms of your purchase contract.
+• Reviewing your purchase agreement to update your mortgage loan application to reflect the terms of your offer, like purchase price, earnest money amount, down payment, loan amount, closing date, seller concessions, and any other terms of your purchase contract.

 • Shopping for the best rates and terms for you and your new home!